MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-terminology.md

 ---
 title: Xbox Live terminology
-description: Describes the terminology required when using Xbox Live in a PC or mobile game. ms.date: 03/18/2019 ms.topic: article
+description: Terminology required when using Xbox Live in a PC or mobile game. ms.date: 03/18/2019 ms.topic: article
 layout: LandingPage